IanTerzo/Neutron/README.md

 ![](https://i.ibb.co/wC9LxYw/Neutron-nobg.png)

-Neutron allows developers to build native Python apps while using CSS and HTML for the design.
+Neutron allows developers to build native Python apps along with CSS and HTML.
 Based on [pywebview](https://github.com/r0x0r/pywebview) for it's native GUI window and JavaScript-Python communication.

 - You can easily get started contributing by reading [CONTRIBUTING.md](https://github.com/IanTerzo/Neutron/blob/main/CONTRIBUTING.md)
 ## Installation
 > **Note:** At the moment there is no straightforward installation method using pip.
-So for now, it is only possible like this.
+So for now, it is only possible to build Neutron from source.

 **Clone or download this repository.**